apache/mesos/docs/persistent-volume.md

   reservation (via `Offer::Operation::Reserve`) and create a new persistent volume on those newly reserved resources (via `Offer::Operation::Create`).

+* Volume IDs must be unique per role on each agent.
+However, it is strongly recommended that frameworks use globally unique volume IDs, to avoid potential confusion between volumes on different agents that use the same volume ID.
+Note also that the agent ID where a volume resides might change over time.
+For example, suppose a volume is created on an agent and then the agent's host machine is rebooted.
+When the agent registers with Mesos after the reboot, it will be assigned a new AgentID---but it will retain the same volume it had previouly.
+Hence, frameworks should not assume that using the pair <AgentID, VolumeID> is a stable way to identify a volume in a cluster.

 * Attempts to dynamically reserve resources or create persistent volumes might fail---for example, because the network message containing the operation did not reach the master or because the master rejected the operation.